kemckinnmsft/HOL3000/instructions.md

 ### Enforcing Configured Rules

+## Exercise 6: SharePoint IRM Configuration

+In this exercise, you will configure SharePoint Online Information Rights Management (IRM) and configure a document library with an IRM policy to protect documents that are downloaded from that library.

 ## Appendix A: Tenant Setup

 ### Task 1
 - [] Login to your VM or workstation.
 - [] Create Microsoft Online Services Tenant - which includes Azure Information Protection services, the easiest way to do this is by subscribing to an EMS E5 trial. o	Open IE in InPrivate mode (right click on IE and choose InPrivate) and Browse to https://www.microsoft.com/en-us/cloud-platform/enterprise-mobility-security-trial